2024 LSAA Design Awards Entry - #5000 Narre Warren Metro Station- Cable Truss Ceiling Support

 Fabritecture was contracted for the design and construction of a Serge Ferrari TX30 throws run up canopy for the State Athletics Facility at the Queensland Sports and Athletics Centre (QSAC) in Nathan, Queensland.
 The tensile building was built to house discus and hammer throwing.
 The result is a stunning and functional canopy that enhances the sports complex and provides a world-class facility for athletes to train and compete in.

-PROJECT NAME: Metro Sports Facility
+Metro Sports Facility - Interior acoustic membrane

 PROJECT DESCRIPTION:

 Fabric Structures was instrumental in the development of the Metro Sports Facility in Christchurch, focusing on the design, engineering, procurement, and installation of a custom ceiling panel solution for the aquatic center.
 Our task was to create a ceiling system with dual functionalities: an acoustic layer on the underside facing the pools to absorb sound and reduce echo, and a solid membrane on the top side to support the plenum area above.
 We worked closely with architects and engineers to ensure the panels met both aesthetic and functional requirements.
-Our precise engineering and installation processes delivered a high-quality solution that enhanced the acoustic environment while maintaining structural integrity.
-This project showcases our capability to provide innovative fabric solutions tailored to complex needs, contributing significantly to the Metro Sports Facility’s role as a leading sports and recreation venue in Christchurch.

-Challenged to create an innovative retractable roof for the swimming pool in the new sports precinct development for St Margaret’s Anglican School in Brisbane, Australia, we designed, engineered, developed, tested, fabricated and installed the Velarium Variable Shade System.
+APPLICATION OF PROJECT: Swimming pool retractable shade cover PROJECT DESCRIPTION: Challenged to create an innovative retractable roof for the swimming pool in the new sports precinct development for St Margaret’s Anglican School in Brisbane, Australia, we designed, engineered, developed, tested, fabricated and installed the Velarium Variable Shade System. |

 The Velarium shade system developed for St Margaret’s is an advanced motorised retractable shade system.
 This variable shade system is created using opposing sets of architectural-grade PVC mesh shade panels, supported on a cable grid that spans freely across the width of a pool.
 The Velarium system allows for large spans to be covered with minimal visible structural elements above the pool.